Alternatives

 Everyone claims to have powerful roles.
 You can challenge anyone's claim — if they're bluffing, they lose a life.
 If they're telling the truth, you do.
 A game of pure bluffing with zero information.

-Like Mafia because: Bluffing is the core mechanic.
+Like Werewolf because: Bluffing is the core mechanic.
 Different because: Competitive, not team-based.
 Very short.

 Love Letter